w3f/polkadot-wiki/docs/learn-comparison-dfinity.md

 ---

 Dfinity calls itself "the internet computer" and positions itself as a sister project to Ethereum.
-Dfinity has been in development since 2016, with a release called "Copper" supposed to have come out in 2017 but never seemed to have landed.
-In 2019, the world has yet to see the majority of Dfinity's closed source code for their client since they only publish helper libraries on [their GitHub][dfinity github].
+Dfinity has been in development since 2016, and has had several releases so far, none of which have led to a mainnet.
+In 2021, the world has yet to see the majority of Dfinity's closed source code for their client since they only publish helper libraries on [their GitHub][dfinity github].
 The closed source nature of development is in stark contrast to the development of Polkadot, which has developed its Rust reference implementation in [the open on GitHub][polkadot github] from the start in 2017.

 ### Algorithmic Governance